lucatume/di52/README.md

     // $three === $four;

 ### Callback binding
-The container can be told to resolv a request for an interface or concrete class to a callback function
+The container can be told to resolve a request for an interface or concrete class to a callback function:

     $container->bind('InterfaceOne', function(){
         return new ClassOne();